Learning Abroad Center

 May Session

-Tracing Three Cultures (TLDO 3024) explores the cultural heritage of Toledo.
-This three-week, 3 credit, intensive course combines in-class lectures and discussions with regular field trips and excursions to museums and monuments, including Madrid's Museo del Prado and guided tours of Judaic Toledo and Mozarabic Segovia.
+TLDO 3024: Tracing Three Cultures, explores the cultural heritage of Toledo.
+This 3-week, 3 credit, intensive course combines in-class lectures and discussions with regular field trips and excursions to museums and monuments, including Madrid's Museo del Prado and guided tours of Judaic Toledo and Mozarabic Segovia.

 Full Course List